Flame Retardants Used in Flexible Polyurethane Foam - About the ProjectAbout This Project | Milestones | Participants

 |An assessment of health and environmental endpoints including ecotoxicity and fate in the environment.||An evaluation of alternative technologies for meeting regulatory standards for flammability (e.g., barriers).|

-|A voluntary, stakeholder informed project.||A comprehensive environmental or human health risk assessment, or life-cycle assessment, of upholstered consumer products containing foam.|
+|A voluntary, stakeholder-informed project.||A comprehensive environmental or human health risk assessment, or life-cycle assessment, of upholstered consumer products containing foam.|

 At the end of 2004, industry voluntarily ceased production of pentaBDE, and EPA issued a Significant New Use Rule (SNUR) that effectively prohibited further manufacture of the chemical.

-In 2013, California's Bureau of Electronic and Appliance Repair, Home Furnishings and Thermal Insulation proposed a revision of Technical Bulletin 117, the California flammability standard for upholstered furniture.
+In 2013, California's “Bureau of Electronic and Appliance Repair, Home Furnishings and Thermal Insulation:” proposed a revision of Technical Bulletin 117, the California flammability standard for upholstered furniture.
 In November 2013, the Technical Bulletin 117-2013 (PDF) (14 pp, 279K), was finalized.
-Manufacturers may begin to use the new testing requirements as of January 1, 2014 and must be fully compliant by January 1, 2015.
+Manufacturers were allowed to begin using the new testing requirements as of January 1, 2014, and were required to be fully compliant by January 1, 2015.

-DfE's updated alternatives assessment will complement the CPSC and California actions by providing important information for informed selection of flame retardants in the manufacture of home and office furniture, as well as the many home products not covered by these standards.
+DfE's updated alternatives assessment would complement the CPSC and California actions by providing important information for informed selection of flame retardants in the manufacture of home and office furniture, as well as the many home products not covered by these standards.